 The Truth (Science) Shall Set You Free

-One of my readers and friends challenged me to be objective, see both sides, and to report to you the truth.
-Unfortunately most anti-GMO social media users I’ve run into have been far too emotional (cue the tears and violins, for real) to have a level-headed discussion with about GMOs.
-I am by no means an expert, in this sense I’m “just a mom” like many of you, and I have done all my own research with guidance from my husband.
-I urge you: do your research from credible sources (aka not the Elle magazine article on GMO corn).
+I am by no means an expert, in this sense I’m “just a mom” like many of you, and I have done all my own research with guidance from my farmer husband.
+I urge you: do your research from credible sources.
 There is way too much propaganda out there that it can be daunting to sort through it all.
 I have looked at a lot of the references and articles and studies that are claimed to be “peer reviewed” from my anti-GMO commentors.
-Any time I followed a lead on any said article such as the newer pig study or the rat tumors…it wasn’t hard to find out that those studies have either been rejected (see this video on the Seralini rats) and just recently the pig study was deemed to be invalid.
+Any time I followed a lead on any said article such as the pig study or the rat tumors…it wasn’t hard to find out that those studies have either been rejected (see this video on the Seralini rats) and just recently the pig study was deemed to be invalid.
 Did you know the only thing that the Seralini study proved was that male rats who ingested water laced with RoundUp lived longer?
 Seriously, watch it.

 I have also learned that a lot of the people who publish these papers also have nothing to do with crop science, agriculture, or genetics.
 Their studies may be “peer reviewed” but not by peers in the field of study.
 Dr. Ryan’s explanation in the comments of my last post that “if you write an article about how to construct a building and the article gets ‘peer reviewed’ by a chef, there are problems with that, yes.
 It brings into question the validity of the results” – this explains it perfectly.

 More than one person commented in my last post that a “GM food free diet” has cured them of their (too many to list) ailments.
 Great!
-I think this would be hard to conclusively prove, but if it works for you, good on you.
+This is anectodal evidence, but if it works for you—good on you.
 However, this would be akin to me saying “my husband works with RoundUp and sprays it in the fields around our house, I’m sure I have inhaled trace amounts of it and been exposed to it because of this.
 I have had 2 healthy pregnancies and 2 healthy babies.
 Thus concluding RoundUp does not cause birth defects like some have claimed.”
 I wish it were that simple, but it’s not.
 That’s what science and research is for!

 I would also like to disclose the following: